FCI Beaumon

 The Bureau of Prisons is a major employer in Jefferson County, with FCI Beaumont Low contributing to this employment landscape.
 Jobs at the facility range from correctional officers and administrative staff to educators, medical professionals, and maintenance workers.
 These positions often offer competitive salaries and benefits, making them attractive career options for local residents.

-See also FCI Lompoc I
+See also FCI Elkton

 Future Outlook